 UK Anti Doping (UKAD)

 UKAD is the National Anti Doping Organisation of the UK and is responsible for anti-doping in the UK.
 Its website includes education resources and provides information on anti-doping rules and procedures.
+UKAD has ‘Report Doping in Sport’ channels which allow the sport community to confidentially pass on information about potential doping.

 Other sources of information